GluuFederation/docs-casa-prod/docs/source/administration/custom-branding.md

 # Custom branding

 In Casa, administrators can supply their own logo and favicon to better match the organization's look and feel.
-If you want to apply more advanced customizations, adding the custom branding plugin is the way to go (requires a valid license to operate).
+If you want to apply more advanced customizations, adding the custom branding plugin is the way to go.

 !!!
 Note
     This page covers customizations available through the [custom branding plugin](../plugins/custom-branding.md).
 It is assumed you have already added it to your Casa installation.